 Age 5: Say Hello to New York’s Cutest, Furriest, and Wettest Residents

 Venture through African Plains and take a monorail ride on a safari through Wild Asia at NYC’s Bronx Zoo, the largest metropolitan zoo in the country.
 The Buffalo Zoo has a claim to fame as well — it’s the country’s third oldest — and is home to some of the world's most exotic, endangered wildlife.
-The I LOVE NEW YORK Bracket fan favorite Animal Adventure Park just outside of Binghamton is the perfect place to experience encounters with your favorite animals.
+The Animal Adventure Park just outside of Binghamton is the perfect place to experience encounters with your favorite animals.
 Meet and feed penguins, hang with the sloths, or even have breakfast with the giraffes!
 You can watch a sea lion show and even take a sea lion selfie (kisses not guaranteed) at the Long Island Aquarium in Riverhead, which also features ray petting stations, penguin encounters, a submarine simulator ride, and lots of colorful fish.

 Age 6: Enjoy Family Time Under the Stars with a Camping Adventure

 Sitting around the campfire, s’mores, starry nights—camping in New York State will be remembered fondly for years to come by the whole family.
 Whether you prefer being surrounded by the impressive high peaks of the Adirondacks, fancy a deep-woods escape at Allegany State Park or lakeside fun in the Catskills, are looking to rough it, or want to rent a fully outfitted cabin, you’ll find something you love in New York State.
 Visit the Department of Environmental Conservation website to book campsites and rentals in State Parks.
 For those feeling a little fancier, glamping sites like Firelight Camps in the Finger Lakes and Collective Hudson Valley offer a nature experience that doesn’t sacrifice luxury.

 Age 7: Explore Real-Life Island Castles in the Thousand Islands